“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A common misnomer for Value Pricing.
 Billing is that act of invoicing a client in arrears for work done.
 It’s technically possible to bill for value after the fact, but it’s virtually unheard of.

 A form of Fixed Bid in which the price is based on the value to the buyer instead of the seller’s cost.
-Compare to Value Billing, Fixed Bid, and Hourly Billing.
+Compare to Value Billing, Fixed Bid, Hourly Billing, and Why Conversation.

 Acronym for “Value-Based Fees” by Alan Weiss. http://www.amazon.com/Value-Based-Fees-Charge-Youre-Worth/dp/0470275847